 In 2010, Joey and Toby Tanenbaum donated their African collection to the AGH, greatly widening the nature, scope and importance of the collection.
 A permanent collection acquisition fund was established in 2011.

-In 2012 the AGH opened the Design Annex in the heart of the James Street north design district.
-Over the years the AGH Annex has continued to grow as a creative hub and community programming space.
+In 2012 the AGH opened the Design Annex in the heart of the James Street North art district.
+Over the next 5 years the AGH Annex continued to grow as a creative hub and community programming space.
 In 2017 the AGH Annex was closed to enable the Gallery to concentrate its programming efforts on their main location on King Street West.

 In 2014 the AGH celebrated its centennial with a year of landmark exhibitions, including: Kim Adams: One for the Road, Terrors of the Breakfast Table by Tyler Tekatch, Art for a Century: 100 for the 100th, Into the Light: The Paintings of William Blair Bruce (1859–1906), Painting Hamilton, and The World is An Apple: The Still Lifes of Paul Cézanne.

 Shelley Falconer was appointed President and CEO in 2014, on the retirement of Louise Dompierre.
 Under her stewardship the AGH continues to grow, reaching out to engage new audiences in the greater Hamilton region and farther afield.
 The new strategic plan, the primary goal of which is to support the sustainability of the AGH, establishes four key priorities: renewed focus on the permanent collection and program; community engagement; learning through art; and long term sustainability.